sowdowdow/microblogging-django-project/README.md

 | As a visitor, I have access to a listing of latest posts on the index page |
 | As a visitor I can see all the publications from a user (on many pages if necessary) in order to read more from him |

 The subject can be found [here](https://www.delahayeyourself.info/modules/LP%20Web%20Dynamique/django/projet/).
-Thre presentation can be found [here](https://docs.google.com/presentation/d/1XHCNQMNqVo_lfPuM2SmqDILuf-K4GcYQjZnAFyZdq4I)
+The presentation can be found [here](https://docs.google.com/presentation/d/1XHCNQMNqVo_lfPuM2SmqDILuf-K4GcYQjZnAFyZdq4I)

 ## Main features
  - Any user can register an account / login / lougout /change password